Psychology 2030B-650 (online)

 4.0 COURSE OBJECTIVES

 The purpose of the course is to provide students with an overview of the major forms of psychopathology and their treatment.
 The course will begin with addressing some of the fundamental aspects of the foundations of any study of abnormal psychology including understanding the profession of psychology, ethics, psychological assessment, and diagnosis.
 It will then move into discussions of several different types of psychological disorders, including several that are related to physical functioning.
 We then conclude with a discussion of psychopathology across the lifespan.
-All issues will be presented from both a theoretical and a practical perspective
+All issues will be presented from both a theoretical and a practical perspective4.1 STUDENT LEARNING OUTCOMES

 After successfully completing this course, students should be able to: